celery/celery/docs/userguide/extending.rst

     http://reinout.vanrees.org/weblog/2010/01/06/zest-releaser-entry-points.html

-Entry-points is special metadata that can be added to your packages ``setup.py`` program, and then after installation, read from the system using the :mod:`pkg_resources` module.
+Entry-points is special meta-data that can be added to your packages ``setup.py`` program, and then after installation, read from the system using the :mod:`pkg_resources` module.

-Celery recognizes ``celery.commands`` entry-points to install additional subcommands, where the value of the entry-point must point to a valid subclass of :class:`celery.bin.base.Command`.
+Celery recognizes ``celery.commands`` entry-points to install additional sub-commands, where the value of the entry-point must point to a valid subclass of :class:`celery.bin.base.Command`.
 There is limited documentation, unfortunately, but you can find inspiration from the various commands in the :mod:`celery.bin` package.